rahulchinchole/Javascript/README.md

-# Javascript

-Stored username and password :
+for JS AUTH app use sample,
-[ username = Rahul
+username = Rahul
-Password = zxcv ]
+Password = zxcv

-enter above and see the console
+See console for the result